lwessely/node-identity/README.md

 import { requireLogin, RequestWithIdentity } from "@lwtw/identity"

 app = express()
-app.use("/login-required/", requireLogin()) // This will repsond with an error if the request includes no valid session token with a logged in user
+app.use("/login-required/", requireLogin()) // This will respond with an error if the request includes no valid session token with a logged in user

 app.get("/login-required", (req: Request, res: Response) => {
   const { session, user } = req as RequestWithIdentity // Get the session and user from the request